The Case for Walkability: Health, Economic Development and Sustainability

 - Erik Da Silva, Education Program Coordinator, Bicycle Coalition of Maine

 - This is a walking tour of sites around Bangor of concern to pedestrians.
-Participate in identifying these sites and discuss pedestrian dangers and challenges at the August 16th Maine Dept of Transportation Pedestrian Safety Forum in Bangor.
+Maine Dept of Transportation and the Bicycle Coalition of Maine held two Pedestrian Safety Forums in Bangor on August 9 & 16.
 Learn more about this event and the statewide pedestrian safety work here.

 Event Partners include: